Benefits of Silent Retreats

 In fact, silent retreat was cited as one of the top eight wellness trends at Global Wellness Summit.

-It is important to recognize that despite practicing silence and silent retreats being part of religions including Hinduism, Buddhism, Sufism and Catholic, one needs not have to be a religious person to embrace and benefit from the power and depth of silence.
+It is important to recognize that despite practicing silence being part of religions including Hinduism, Buddhism, Sufism and Catholic, one needs not have to be a religious person to embrace and benefit from the power and depth of silence.

 Here are six benefits of silent retreats and why you should consider them.